 X-PROCESSING-TIME header to help you track the execution time elapsed in milliseconds.

 This header can be used by developers to apply a correct rate-limiting policy to their application.
-Information regarding window size, processing time used and processing time remaining will also be returned in a header.

 If you want to know how your application will respond to throttling events, you can test throttling.
 In order to do this, you can force the processing time counter to be larger than the throttling limit for the current user.
 Subsequent requests will determine that the current user has reached the throttling limit and the user will be throttled until the end of the current throttling window.